davas301/EISD/README.md

 This repository contains an implementation of the procedures outlined in
 J. Am.
 Chem.
 Soc., 2016, 138 (13), pp 4530–4538.

-Please read the online documentation for more information and contact david.brookes@berkeley.edu with any questions.
+Please read the online documentation at http://eisd.readthedocs.org/en/latest/ for more information and contact david.brookes@berkeley.edu with any questions.

 This program relies (or has relied in the past) on the SciPy, Scikit-learn, MMTK, and Biopython libraries, and uses the external program SHIFTX2.